Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Their Stentrode device doesn’t require brain surgery.
 Instead, it’s inserted through a blood vessel in the neck and guided to the motor cortex like a cardiac stent.
 The procedure takes about 20 minutes.

 In September 2024, Synchron announced positive results from their COMMAND study: six patients with severe paralysis, all achieving successful brain signal capture, zero serious adverse events after 12 months.
-One ALS patient demonstrated controlling his smart home through Amazon Alexa and even navigating the Apple Vision Pro—using nothing but thoughts.
+By August 2025, Synchron demonstrated thought-controlled iPad navigation using Apple’s newly announced BCI Human Interface Device protocol—the first native integration between a brain implant and Apple devices.
+An ALS patient launched apps, composed text, and browsed the web without moving his hands, speaking, or using his eyes.

-The Stentrode offers fewer electrodes than Neuralink (16 vs. 1,024), which means lower resolution brain reading.
+Synchron has now implanted its Stentrode in 10 patients across the US and Australia.
+The device offers fewer electrodes than Neuralink (16 vs. 1,024), which means lower resolution brain reading.
 But it also means no brain surgery, faster recovery, and lower risk.
-Synchron is working with the FDA toward a pivotal trial that could lead to the first commercially approved brain implant.
+In November 2025, Synchron raised $200 million in Series D funding to fund pivotal trials and commercialization—positioning it as a frontrunner for the first FDA premarket approval of a brain implant.

 What it means: You don’t have to drill through skulls to read brains.
 Lower-resolution, higher-safety approaches might reach mainstream medicine first.